 What am I required to do before I build on or alter my property?

 Before construction, you must submit a Development Application and fee to the Land Planning Department.
-The staff will review each submission to ensure that planned activities are in accordance with any land planning or zoning regulations or ordinances (e.g., The Flood Damage Prevention Regulation for Big Horn County, the Zoning Resolution for Shell Valley and the Big Horn County Airport Area Zoning Regulations).
+The staff will review each submission to ensure that planned activities are in accordance with any land planning or zoning regulations or ordinances (e.g., Flood Damage Prevention Regulation for Big Horn County or Big Horn County Airport Area Zoning Regulations).
 If the planned development is found to occur in an area with special requirements, an additional permit may be required before construction can commence.

 I want to put a fence up on my property.
 Are there any special requirements for fences in Big Horn County?
 Big Horn County does not have any building codes for parcels in unincorporated areas.
 We do recommend that you conduct a thorough review of any deeds and/or surveys for your parcel and any adjacent parcels whose boundary lines may come into question upon fence construction.
 If no survey exists, we strongly recommend that you obtain a survey for your property before commencing with construction.
 Also, if the area you want to fence is within a floodplain, you must contact the Land Planning Department before proceeding with the work.